 The following article was published by Artforum in January, 2020.
 Carlos Mérida: HECHO A MANO 830 Canyon Road, Santa Fe, December 27, 2019–January 26, 2020 In “Estampas del Popol Vuh,” Carlos Mérida (1891–1985) presents ten earthy, psychedelic lithographs inspired by the Popol Vuh, an ancient… +

 The following article was first published by The Seen in September, 2019.
 The story is well-known and repeated often: Orpheus and Eurydice are in love.
 Orpheus is renowned for his voice.
 Eurydice is an oak nymph and the child of Apollo.
 Just before the… +

-The following interview was published by Art21 in March, 2016.
+The following comic was originally published by Hyperallergic in August 2019.